 - 1. Collect the sample from a single tote.
 The tote does not need to be randomly chosen; however, if there are totes of fish from multiple vessels and totes from individual vessels, choose the tote from an individual vessel. - 2.
-Totes of fish from mixed vessels may be sampled, if the fish are all from a single IPHC Regulatory Area.
-Most mixed totes are from small offloads and local vessels that fish the same IPHC Statistical Area. - 3.
+Totes of fish from mixed vessels may be sampled if the fish are from a single IPHC Regulatory Area. - 3.
 Aim to sample 20 fish for each sample.
 Follow random sampling techniques for tote sampling.